FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 some implementations may detect or discover it (instead of requiring a user-supplied value).

-In MLRsearch specification, one reason for listing the [Relevant Upper Bound](#relevant-upper-bound) as a required attribute is that it makes the search result independent of Max Load value.
+In MLRsearch Specification, one reason for listing the [Relevant Upper Bound](#relevant-upper-bound) as a required attribute is that it makes the search result independent of Max Load value.

-Given that Max Load is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g. as sum of per-interface maximal loads.
+Given that Max Load is a quantity based on Load, it is ALLOWED to express this quantity using multi-interface values in test report, e.g., as sum of per-interface maximal loads.

 #### Min Load